 - High cholesterol

-If any of these apply to you, don’t wait to come in for PAD screening at Manhattan Cardiology.
+If you feel like you or a loved one may be suffering from PAD, don’t wait.
+Come in for a PAD screening at Manhattan Cardiology.
 Book your appointment today.